 Figure 3: Effective population size estimates (Ne) with five different methods as compared to the expected value (Equation 22), for different simulated populations with varying numbers of females (N_f) and males (N_m).

 Regarding real data, quoting Nomura, "combined estimate of several independent estimates is expected to improve the precision of separate estimates" (Nomura, 2008).
 For each method, one could compute the average Ne across subsamples of the same population, ignoring undefined values (negative or infinite), note the maximum and minimum values obtained and keep the number of usable values as a weight.
 Finally, the grand average (across methods) and average minimum and maximum, all weighted by the number of usable values obtained in each method, could be computed.
 For more clarity, a template of this method can be found in the file "TemplateRhipicephalusFstatResNeFiveMethods.xlsx", coming from the analysis of cattle tick populations from New-Caledonia (De Meeûs, Koffi et al., 2010).
 With all data, average Ne≈120 in minimax≈[80, 200].
 When excluding the two most extreme values Ne≈50 in minimax≈[10, 110].
 Using the harmonic mean, as suggested by Nomura (Nomura, 2008), Ne≈20 in minimax=[10, 30].
-Simulation studies could be used to identify an estimator that more accurately approximates the eigenvalue effective population size of genotyped populations..
+Simulation studies could be used to identify an estimator that more accurately approximates the eigenvalue effective population size of genotyped populations.

 Temporal data are rarely available (but see (Palstra & Ruzzante, 2008)), but when these are, they give access to different estimates, which may be usefully included in the computations of averages and magnitude of variations.